peterlembke/laravel_keyvalue/README.md

 - Laravel version: 7.15.0
 - Date: 2020-06-28

+---

+Below is not done.
+See the code instead.
+Each folder has its own README.md

 ## Details
 This is a small generic package to Laravel 7.x that you can call from your module.
 This package create tables with prefix `charzam_keyvalue_`.